openebs-archive/cstor-operators/docs/tutorial/volumes/policy.md

 ```

-If the volume policy is not created before volume provisioning and later we want to change any of the available policy it can be
+If the volume policy is not created before volume provisioning and later want to change any of the policy it can be change
-change by editing the CStorVolumeConfig(CVC) resource as per volume bases which will be reconciled by the volume policy controller
+by editing the CStorVolumeConfig(CVC) resource as per volume bases which will be reconciled by the CVC controller
 to the respected volume resources.

 Each PVC create request will create a CStorVolumeConfig(cvc) resource which can be used to manage volume, its policies and any supported